jundalisay/sp/content/en/research/countries/pakistan/crisis/chapter-10b.md

 As domestic and external deficits widened and inflation continued to climb, confidence was lost and there ensued unprecedented capital flight amid a rupee/dollar exchange rate in virtual free-fall.

 The stock market collapsed as private portfolio investment fled to safer heavens, bubbles popped and our foreign exchange reserves, in a painful repeat of the past, started to disappear with astonishing speed, at one time declining $700 million in a single week.
 In the end, Pakistan had no recourse except to turn once again to the IMF for 'exceptional financing'.

 It is highly likely that the FoDP made their support conditional on Pakistan engaging with the IMF.

 196In hindsight it is true that the twin external exogenous shocks served as the tipping point for the economy.
-But these shocks were neither the precipitating nor the initiating force behind Pakistan's latest economic crisis; they exacerbated it but did not cause it.
+But these shocks were neither the precipitating nor the initiating force behind Pakistan's latest economic crisis.

+They exacerbated it but did not cause it.
 The root cause of the crisis was the short-sighted and heedless pursuit of unsustainable policies, both fiscal and monetary, that produced an illusion of consumption-led growth and prosperity for a while but was bound to self-destruct With a little bit of foresight, attention to the build-up of pressures and carefully-calibrated pre-emptive steps to cool the economy, the economy would have made a 'soft landing' and Pakistan could have been as well-placed to cope with the twin exogenous shocks as other developing countries were.

 The economy could have continued on a less spectacular but more sustainable growth path with macroeconomic imbalances tending towards correction and inflationary pressure easing.

 Other developing countries had room to use their fiscal position as a counter-cyclical tool and ease monetary policy to cushion the turbulent downburst arising from 'The Great Global Recession' since their starting position was stronger.

 Pakistan had to do the reverse.
-It had to tighten its macroeconomic policy stance, curb the fiscal deficit and push up interest rates in an effort to dampen demand pressures and inflation and forestall a full­blown balance of payments crisis and debt-default.
+It had to tighten its macroeconomic policy stance, curb the fiscal deficit and push up interest rates in an effort to dampen demand pressures and inflation and forestall a full-blown balance of payments crisis and debt-default.

 The people of Pakistan were once again put through a painful exercise of economic readjustment.
-As economic growth slowed amid soaring inflation which hit an unprecedented headline rate of 26 per cent (core inflation which strips out the volatile components of inflation such as food and oil and is an unambiguous reflection of the underlying stance of macro­economic policies also hit an unprecedented high of 18 per cent), the economy was trapped in the grips of stagflation.
+As economic growth slowed amid soaring inflation which hit an unprecedented headline rate of 26 per cent (core inflation which strips out the volatile components of inflation such as food and oil and is an unambiguous reflection of the underlying stance of macroeconomic policies also hit an unprecedented high of 18 per cent), the economy was trapped in the grips of stagflation.
 Unemployment rose and millions of households were pushed back into poverty as high inflation cruelly eroded their living standards.

 ### Was the IMF Culpable?

-It has been argued that the genesis of the crisis as described here is exaggerated because the IMF—the ever-watchful guardian of fiscal and 197monetary rectitude—would have said something.
-However, the truth of the matter is that with the IMF program having been completed, it had no leverage over the conduct and direction of Pakistan's economic policies.
-The annual obligatory Article IV Consultation discussion which the IMF holds with all member-countries (advanced and developing) is, compared to program negotiations, a relaxed affair and is taken lightly.
+The genesis of the crisis is exaggerated because the IMF—the ever-watchful guardian of fiscal and 197monetary rectitude—would have said something.

+However, the truth is that the IMF program had no leverage over the conduct and direction of Pakistan's economic policies.

+The annual obligatory Article 4 Consultation discussion which the IMF holds with all member-countries (advanced and developing) is, compared to program negotiations, a relaxed affair and is taken lightly.

 This is unfortunate because IMF 'surveillance' over member's policies (whether they have an IMF program or not) goes to the heart of the IMF's mandate.

 The IMF is duty-bound to point out emerging risks and unsustainable policies and make recommendations for timely corrective action.
 How it should convey the message and what kind of language it should use has been the subject of much debate amongst IMF staff, management and the Executive Board.

 There is always the risk that strong words may rattle markets and precipitate a crisis when there was not one to begin with.
 On the other hand, the IMF can be too nuanced and subtle in its language (sometimes dubbed as 'Fund- speak') in glossing over fault lines.
 It has happened in South America and most infamously in the Asian Crisis of the 90s as well as in Mexico and Russia.

 Critical turning points can be missed, the language in staff reports to the Executive Board is insufficiently forthright and the IMF is caught off- guard when the crisis erupts.

 Were the Pakistani authorities warned of the unsustainable nature of their policies or the economy's heightened vulnerability to shocks, and impending disaster?

 There is reason to believe they were, but only in private.
 These warnings were rebuffed with the Bushism that, 'You are either with us or against us'.

 In one case a critical report on the performance of the Pakistan economy was re-written, toning down the language and the Mission Chief's name was removed from the document.

 Obviously, neither the Pakistani authorities nor the JMF's Executive Board read the original unexpurgated report.
 That report presented in stark hard- hitting terms the escalating risks of an impending crisis and urged urgent corrective action in the fiscal, monetary, structural and exchange rate areas.
 Is the IMF therefore culpable in Pakistan's most recent crisis?

 To an extent it was.
 The IMF is a professional organisation with some of the best macroeconomists under one roof but it is neither clairvoyant nor omnipotent.

 The IMF has also made mistakes and some very grievous ones.
 In Pakistan's case, the IMF has not been the overbearing, rigid and inflexible detractor that it is made out to be.

 It has not had a profound and deep impact on policy- 198making in Pakistan.
 Its influence has been intermittent, if not marginal.
 Those in Pakistan deeply committed to reforms lament the fact that the IMF has been insufficiently tough on Pakistan laying itself open to the charge that its policies serve to perpetuate Pakistan's corrupt ruling elites.

 Time and again Pakistan has been left off the proverbial hook when economic adversity and a need for exceptional financing from the IMF to stave off a financial crisis would have been the best time to push through deep seated and lasting reform.
 These remarks apply to other multilateral lending agencies as well—the World Bank (WB) and Asian Development Bank (ADB).